zaibyte/zaipkg/orpc/otcp/README.md

 1. No multi-methods supports, only has three methods: Put Object, Get Object, Delete Object.

-2. Implement End-to-End checksum.
+2. Implement End-to-End checksum on header.

-3. Add read/write a deadline on each read/write.
+3. Implement End-to-End checksum on body if enabled.

-4. Add a header.
+4. Add read/write a deadline on each read/write.

 5. Import xlog for logging.